-The following requirements shall apply to hydrogeologic studies, environmental impact analyses, and other technical research and reports as may be required by this Ordinance based on the scope and extent of proposed or expanded extraction activities:
+The following minimum requirements shall apply to hydrogeologic studies, environmental impact analyses, and other technical research and reports required by this Ordinance:

 10.1 Hydrogeologic Study.
-If information generated under Section 9 of this Ordinance shows that groundwater in sufficient concentrations and characteristics to be considered an aquifer is demonstrated to be present and will be affected by the proposed extraction operation by extending into the aquifer, a hydrogeologic study shall be prepared and sealed by an appropriately credentialed geologist or engineer who has substantial experience in hydrogeology.
-The Planning Commission, at the expense of the Applicant/Owner/Operator, may submit the study to a Township consultant for review and comment.
-The hydrogeologic study is intended to document the hydrogeological conditions on the site and assess likely mining plan impacts on water resources of the Township, both on-site and at reasonably foreseeable off-site locations.
+A hydrogeologic study shall be prepared and sealed by a certified professional geologist who specializes in hydrogeology.
+The Planning Commission, at the expense of the Applicant/Owner/Operator , may have the study reviewed by a Township consultant.
+The hydrogeologic study is intended to document the hydrogeological conditions on the site and assess any mining plan impacts on water resources of the Township, both on and off-site.
 This Section provides a guide for gathering the needed data and assessing potential impacts.
 Different levels of investigation are required depending on site features, such as location in a watershed, proximity of existing surface water bodies, site hydrology, local geology, groundwater and surface water quality, and local land use.
 Some of these features are readily discernible; others, such as geology, are not.
-Unless otherwise specifically stated, this Section does not require evaluation of conditions located more than 500 feet from the Extraction Area.
-Further, the Applicant/Owner/Operator shall not be required to generate hydrologic or hydrogeologic information from locations where the Applicant/Owner/Operator cannot obtain legal access.
-This study shall include the following hydrogeological data and evaluation elements as determined necessary or appropriate by the Township:
+This study shall include the following minimum hydrogeological data and evaluation elements: